raulfelix/actually-accessible-react-dropdown/readme.md

 **onSelect** `required` - A function called when a selection is made.
 The label/value will be passed back as the only parameter

+### Accessibility

+Keyboard interaction

+`TAB` Moves keyboard focus to drop-down.

+`UP` `DOWN` Navigates between different menu items.
+Opens menu if closed.

+`ENTER` Closes menu and selects menu item highlighted.

+`ESCAPE` Menu closes without modifying selection.

+`HOME` If menu is open, moves focus to and selects the first option.

+`END` If menu is open, moves focus to and selects the last option.